kiseki-lol/arbiter/README.md

 # Tadah.Arbiter
 Manages Tadah game servers

+## Notes

-Fork of [PolygonGSArbiter](https://github.com/ProjectPolygon/PolygonGSArbiter) with the following changes:
+This is really just a fork of [PolygonGSArbiter](https://github.com/ProjectPolygon/PolygonGSArbiter) with the following changes:
 - Messages *must* be signed
 - Uses Tadah website routes
 - 2008 and 2016 client support